Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <p align="center">
 <img src="https://i.imgur.com/HJmUYrG.png" height="80%" width="80%" alt="ipv6 route"/>
 </p><br/>
 <p align='left'> IPv6 default routes use the address ::/0.
 The first route 'ipv6 route ::/0 2001:db8:a::1' will be the only route entered in the routing table.
-Floating IPv6 routes function the same, they must ahve an AD higher than the static route, to be sued as a back up and they will not be shown on the routing table.
+Floating IPv6 routes function the same, they must have an AD higher than the static route, to be used as a back-up and they will not be shown on the routing table.
 A fully specified route indicates that the interface and next-hip IP address are used.</p>
 <br/>
 <br/>
 <h3>Part 9 – Wireless </h3>